Standard Attributes Explained: Making the Compiler Your Code Reviewer

 Typical Scenario in State Machines

-When implementing state machines where multiple states share some processing logic, fall-through is a natural choice:
+In state machine implementations, when multiple states share processing logic, fallthrough is a natural choice:

 break;